No, it cannot. Ear surgery can only improve the aesthetics of the external ear.

 ● Revision surgery

 ● Allergy to anaesthesia, sutures or tape used

 ● Itching sensations

 Ear surgery reviews set the average success rate at 96%.

 Otoplasty surgery results are visible immediately, especially in cases of protruding ears.
 Scars are well hidden behind the ear or in the natural creases of the external ear.
 If the patient undertook ear reconstruction surgery or more extensive ear surgery, results will become noticeable in stages, over a longer period of time.

-With FlyMedi, you can connect with 17 Plastic Surgery centers in Turkey that are offering Ear Surgery procedures.
-These Plastic Surgery centers are accredited by international standard-setting bodies including JCI and TTB.
+With FlyMedi, you can connect with 19 Plastic Surgery centers in Turkey that are offering Ear Surgery procedures.
+These Plastic Surgery centers are accredited by international standard-setting bodies including JCI and ISO 9001:2000.
 Popular Ear Surgery destinations in Turkey include Istanbul, Antalya and Ankara.